jleung51-coursework/phaser/CONTRIBUTING.md

 Set up your Microsoft Azure storage account **[further instructions to be added]**.

 Now it's time to authenticate the project with your Microsoft Azure account.
-In the Azure Portal, navigate to the left menu and click on "All resources".
-Choose the newly-created entry, which should have the Type "Storage account".
+In the Azure Portal, navigate to the left menu and click on *All resources*.
+Choose the newly-created entry, which should have the Type *Storage account*.
-If the "Settings" menu does not automatically open, click the small button which says "All settings" to the upper right of the section named "Services".
-Under "General", click "Access keys".
+If the *Settings* menu does not automatically open, click the small button which says *All settings* to the upper right of the section named *Services*.
+Under *General*, click *Access keys*.
 Take note of the storage account name and access keys; you will need them in the next section.

 Copy `include/azure_keys_default.h` to `include/azure_keys.h`. `azure_keys.h` has been added to the `.gitignore` file; do NOT commit your `azure_keys.h` file to the repository.
 In `azure_keys.h`:
-1. Copy the text from "Storage account name" and replace `[AZURE_STORAGE_ACCOUNT_NAME]` in the string `tables_endpoint` with it.
+1. Copy the text from *Storage account name* and replace `[AZURE_STORAGE_ACCOUNT_NAME]` in the string `tables_endpoint` with it.
-2. Copy the text from "Storage account name" and paste it after the `AccountName=` property (but before the `;"`) in the string `storage_connection_string`.
+2. Copy the text from *Storage account name* and paste it after the `AccountName=` property (but before the `;"`) in the string `storage_connection_string`.
 3. Copy either of the access keys and paste it after the `AccountKey=` property (but before the `"`) in the string `storage_connection_string`.

 ## Issue Priorities